Azure/azure-data-labs/01-lab-data-analytics-synapse/README.md

 # Azure Data labs • data-analytics-syn

-This template repository (aka blueprint) contains all templates to deploy a **secure Azure Synapse Analytics environment**.
-This blueprint offers some optional modules which can be enabled/disabled to support some of architectures below.
+This template repository contains all templates to deploy a **secure Azure Synapse Analytics environment**.
+This template offers some optional modules which can be enabled/disabled to support some of architectures below.

 [TODO > Add architecture diagram]